 Best Written American Drama – Richard Brooks and James Poe – 1959 Writers Guild of America

-Cat on a Hot Tin Roof is still relevant because of its subtle portrayal of homosexuality and the struggle that often accomponies it.
+Cat on a Hot Tin Roof is still relevant because of the timeless themes of family issues, alcoholism and its subtle portrayal of homosexuality and the struggle that often accomponies it.
 Although Tennessee Williams fans are sometimes annoyed that the film seems to avoid the subject of Brick’s homosexuality, which is much more strongly suggested in the play, some movie buffs feel that it gives the film an extra dimension.
 Because it fits into the feel of the particular time and the particular culture of the story.
 Just as homosexuality was taboo at the time, so it was in the film.

 Read all about Elizabeth Taylor’s life or about Paul Newman’s life.